nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

 Mandatory library configuration
 ===============================

-You can set the mandatory library-specific Kconfig options in the :file:`prj.conf` file of the application.
+You can set the mandatory library-specific Kconfig options in the designated `.conf` file found under the `configuration` folder.

 Configurations for AWS IoT library
 ----------------------------------

+These options are located in :file:`configuration/aws.conf`.

 * :option:`CONFIG_AWS_IOT_BROKER_HOST_NAME`
 * :option:`CONFIG_AWS_IOT_SEC_TAG`